-What does the perception data tell you? (perception data can describe people's knowledge, attitudes, beliefs, perceptions, competencies; perception data can also answer the question "What do people think they know, believe, or can do?")
+What does the perception data tell you? (perception data can describe people's The perception data tells us that the student's believe the staff wants them to succeed and the expectations are clear. knowledge, attitudes, beliefs, them to succeed and the expectations are clear. perceptions, competencies; perception data can also answer the question "What do people think they know, believe, or can do?")